McMaster-University-Library/GeoPortal-Harvester-Geospatial-Data-Pages/README.md

 ## Resource: Collection_Deletions.csv

 As the second output file of Collection_Creator.py, this CSV file contains obsolete geospatial and GeoPortal records to be deleted from McMaster’s web pages.
-These items are previously listed in old versions of the Master collection but are not within the latest geospatial spreadsheet download or the latest Scholars GeoPortal extract.
+These items are previously listed in old versions of the Main collection but are not within the latest geospatial spreadsheet download or the latest Scholars GeoPortal extract.

 ## Resource: Collection_Updates.csv

 As the third output file of Collection_Creator.py, this CSV file contains existing geospatial and GeoPortal records still current for McMaster’s web pages.
-These items are previously listed in old versions of the Master collection and are within the latest geospatial spreadsheet download or the latest Scholars GeoPortal extract.
+These items are previously listed in old versions of the Main collection and are within the latest geospatial spreadsheet download or the latest Scholars GeoPortal extract.

 ## File: Content.xml